poornimagajula/city_green/README.md

    #### 2.2 Alternative Flow - SignIn
       Invalid Username / Password.
-      If the Userid/mail/phonenumber and Password is incorrect in the Basic flow Signup, the system shows Invalid Credentials and takes him/her into Login page again.
+      If the Userid/mail/phonenumber and Password is incorrect in the Basic flow Signin, the system shows Invalid Credentials and takes him/her into Login page again.

  ### 3. Special Requirements